vincenttaglia/graph-node/docker/nginx/README.md

 After you have set up an Ethereum node—e.g. Ganache or Parity—simply clone this repository and do the following:

-Navigate to `graph-node/nginx` and edit `certbot.sh` to configure your domain and email, and run:
+Navigate to `graph-node/nginx` and edit `certbot.sh`.
+Configure your domain and email

+Then, run:

 ```sh
 sudo ./certbot.sh
 ```

-Make sure this was successful.
+Make sure cert directory was created.
 If not, check your firewall rules.

 Edit `graph-node/nginx/conf.d/default.conf` and change `example.com` to your domain on the following lines:
 ```sh